feature-engine/feature_engine/docs/user_guide/discretisation/ArbitraryDiscretiser.rst

     plt.show()

 .. image:: ../../images/lstat_disc_arbitrarily.png

+Note that in the above figure the intervals are represented by digits.

 Alternatively, we can return the interval limits in the discretised variable by setting `return_boundaries` to True.